moroboxai/moroboxai-game-sdk/README.md

 _Note: moroboxai-game-sdk is only required in **development** so that typescript knows about the types.
-At **runtime**, the SDK will be initialized and provided directly by MoroboxAI, so there is no need to include it in our game._
+At **runtime**, the SDK will be initialized and provided directly by MoroboxAI, so there is no need to include it in your game._

 Add the following configuration to **package.json**: